adlerre/obd2-mqtt/README.md

 protocol for faster initialization.<br />
 Set up the MQTT configuration with your data. __If you want to use TLS/SSL on a SIM800 device, you need to know that only SSL 2/3 and TLS 1.0 are supported.__
+For devices with a battery, you can set the automatic sleep timeout (no data/ignition off) and the sleep duration.

 ## Configure Sensors